IntellectualSites/FastAsyncWorldEdit/README.md

 * Use it in creative, survival in single player or on your server.
 * Use it on your Minecraft server to fix grieving and mistakes.

 Java Edition required.
-FastAsyncWorldEdit is compatible with Bukkit, Spigot, Paper, and Tuinity.
+FastAsyncWorldEdit is compatible with Bukkit, Spigot and Paper.

 ## Download FastAsyncWorldEdit
 * Spigot: https://www.spigotmc.org/resources/fast-async-worldedit.13932/